kuyucuburak/light-it-up/README.md

 # Light It Up

-Light It Up is a puzzle game that is developed with Flutter by using [Flame](https://docs.flame-engine.org/1.0.0/) game engine for [Flutter Puzzle Hack](https://flutterhack.devpost.com/).
+Light It Up is a puzzle game that is developed with Flutter for [Flutter Puzzle Hack](https://flutterhack.devpost.com/).
+The goal of the game is carrying electricity from generator to bulbs for lighting them up by sliding different kind of wires.

-We hope that this also will be a helpful resource for whom want to develop a game with flame game engine, especially for new starters!
-So, we decided to make this public.
+We used [Flame](https://docs.flame-engine.org/1.0.0/#about-flame) in this project.
+Flame is a game engine of Flutter.
+We hope that this project can be a helpful resource for whom want to develop a game with flame game engine.
+So, we decided to make this repository public.

+Light It Up is deployed with [Firebase Hosting](https://firebase.google.com/docs/hosting).
+You can play Light It Up from: https://lightitup-75515.firebaseapp.com/

 ## Supported Operating Systems
 This game is mainly developed for Web.
 But, we designed algorithms in the way that we can support any scale.
 Thus, Light It Up can be run in an Android or IOS device as well!
 So supported operating systems are as below: